vivekthangam/CheatSheet_Tutorial/system_design.md

 ---

-## 📖 How to use this README for Interviews
+## ðŸ“– How to use this README for Interviews
 1. **The "Why" First:** When an interviewer gives you a problem, don't jump to the pattern name.
 Describe the **problem** (e.g., "We have tight coupling here...").
 2. **The Trade-off:** Mention that while a pattern solves a problem, it might add complexity (e.g., "I'll use a Decorator, but we must be careful not to create too many wrapper layers").
 3. **The Implementation:** Draw the class diagram first, then write the interface/abstract class, then the concrete implementations.